Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 > python3 -m pip install pytest
 > ```

 Version 0.105+: install the Rust toolchain.
-The best option is to [install the Rut toolchain using rustup](#install-rust-toolchain) .
+The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) .
 FreeBSD users may find an adequate version using the package manager to install the Rust toolchain, depending on their release.
 FreeBSD users may install the Rust toolchain with:
 ```sh
 pkg install -y rust
 ```